andressadotpy/andressadotpy/README.md

 Hello!
 My name is :sparkles:Andressa:sparkles:

-I'm a self-taught Software Developer and I believe *knowledge must be shared and accessible to everyone*!
+I'm a self-taught Software Engineer and I'm currently working as Quality Software Engineer at Red Hat.
+I believe *knowledge must be shared and accessible to everyone*!
 I love building new things and this is one of the reasons why I love coding so much!

-My main tools now are Python :snake:, Django and Flask!
-I'm completely in love with Backend and DevOps
+My favorite programming language is Python and I'm learning Golang!

 Also, I like writing blog posts in my website [andressa.dev](https://andressa.dev/) :computer: and if you like, follow me at twitter [@andressadotpy](https://twitter.com/andressadotpy)!